 There’s no question that the last 18 months have seen a pronounced increase in the sophistication of cyber threats.
 The technology industry is seeing a macro effect of global events propelling ransomware and wiperware development further into the future, rendering enterprise security systems useless.
+This is where enterprise network monitoring comes in.

 Firewalls are a critical part of any network’s security.
 They can give some of the most helpful information regarding your system’s security.
 A firewall is different from an intrusion detection system (which we discuss below) – you can think of a firewall as your front door and the intrusion detection system as the internal motion sensors.